Why you’re not getting hired (and what to do about it!)

 The Solution: Fix your resume and cover letters

-If you keep applying but are only getting rejections, or worse, you’re getting ghosted, there’s probably a problem with your application.
-It’s time to have a few qualified people look at your resume and cover letter: either a career coach, recruiter, or senior-level mentor in the field you’re applying for.
-If you haven’t been sending cover letters at all, or if you haven’t been writing one specific to each job, that alone could be your problem.
+If you keep applying but are only getting rejections, or worse, you’re getting ghosted, there’s a problem with your application.
+It’s time to have a few qualified people look at your resume and cover letter: either a career coach, recruiter, or senior-level mentor or friend in the field you’re applying for.
+If you haven’t been sending cover letters at all, or if you haven’t been writing a specific one for each job, that alone could be your problem!

 Here are some things to ask yourself:

-• Are your resume and cover letter tailored to each job?
+• Are my resume and cover letter tailored to each job?

-• Are you using keywords from the job posting?
+• Am I using keywords from the job posting?

-• Are you highlighting results instead of duties?
+• Am I highlighting my real results instead of listing job duties?

-• Is your resume unfriendly, poorly formatted, or hard to read?
+• Is my resume unfriendly, poorly formatted, or hard to read?

 4. You’re Interviewing But Not Getting Offers